vdods/heisenberg/README.md

 # Kepler-Heisenberg Problem Computational Tool Suite

-Code for numerical computation in research on orbital dynamics in the Heisenberg group.
+Code for numerical computation in research on orbital dynamics in the Kepler-Heisenberg problem (solving for sun/planet dynamics in the Heisenberg group) -- a collaboration with Corey Shanbrom.

 #### Contributors